Chicken, turkey and eggs

 Q11.
 What documents are required upon actual importation?

-Import permits and normal customs entry forms are required in addition to health certificates as required under the Canada Agriculture Products Act.
+Import permits and normal customs entry forms are required in addition to health certificates as required by the Canadian Food Inspection Agency.

 Q12.
 Is there any licensing fee or administrative charge?
 If so, what is the amount of the fee or charge?